Beyonce confirms she's working on new music: "It's coming!"

 The singer added of her music-making process: “Sometimes it takes a year for me to personally search through thousands of sounds to find just the right kick or snare.
 One chorus can have up to 200 stacked harmonies.

 “Still, there’s nothing like the amount of love, passion, and healing that I feel in the recording studio.
-After 31 years, it feels just as exciting as it did when I was nine years old.
+After 31 years, it feels just as exciting as it did when I was nine-years-old.
 Yes, the music is coming!”

 The singer’s last full-length studio release came in 2018’s ‘Everything Is Love’, her collaborative album with Jay-Z. In the same interview, Beyonce reflected upon the early stages of her career as she prepares to turn 40 next month.